 Retain Intellectual Property in Solutions

 Another opportunity cited by Gartner (2002) is on intellectual property.
-The Philippines, although home to the most talented animators, has a workforce that usually works on discrete project-based assignments and augment staff for numerous clients in Japan’s animation industry and U.S. film industry.
+The Philippines, although home to the most talented animators, has a workforce that usually works on discrete project-based assignments and augments staff for numerous clients in Japan’s animation industry and U.S. film industry.
 The chance here is for these skilled animators to own the rights to the animation characters they have brought into life.

 The abovementioned opportunities go with certain issues and threats that the government must proactively address:

-BPO is a new and budding industry that is expected to flourish within the coming years.
+BPO is a new and budding industry that is expected to flourish in the coming years.
 There will be more demands for outsourcing services, but just like any other businesses, the BPO industry is attracting more competition.
 In fact, several Asian countries that have significantly larger labor pools and represent a larger economic force in the world markets are now competing with the Philippines for some BPO related services.
 This posts a significant threat to the Philippines since many of these countries offer similar advantages of low-cost labor.
 Thus, to survive in this becoming- a-turbulent BPO environment, the country needs to pursue a BPO service area where it will not be undermined by BPO destinations like India and China.
 The government must make a logical decision as to the niche markets it will take a leadership role in and which other areas it will simply satisfy the spilled demand and capitalize on the offshore boom.

 Perception of Political Instability

 According to Rodolfo (2005), the Philippines has a fluid political environment.
-Potential investors, including those in BPO services are worried about the political issues in the country, such as graft and corruption, criminality, and threats to physical security.
+Potential investors, including those in BPO services, are worried about the political issues in the country, such as graft and corruption, criminality, and threats to physical security.

 In particular, some international enterprises are wary of engaging in business in the Philippines because of alleged terrorist networks operating in the country.
 To address this misconception, the government must make an effort to explain that most terrorist activities are concentrated and are limited only to a small island region that is 600 miles south of the Metro Manila area, and quite a number of enterprises conducting business in the Philippines, as well as clients in the United States, consistently attest that the business and commercial climate remains unaffected by these issues.